-Part I of this report begins by examining the legal principles of corporate governance.
-Section A first outlines the methodology and Section B then examines a widely-held academic definition of the shareholder primacy model of corporate governance, made up of five core principles, and puts it to test against Canadian corporate legal practice.
-Section B.1 examines the question of who should have ultimate control of the corporation, and draws upon practitioners' observations regarding the current debates on defensive tactics in Canada.
+Section A of this report begins by outlining the methodology of this qualitative study.
+Section B then examines a widely-held academic definition of the shareholder primacy model of corporate governance, made up of five core principles, and puts it to test against Canadian corporate legal practice.
+Section B.1 examines the question of who should have ultimate control of the corporation, and draws upon practitioners' observations regarding the current debates on shareholder rights plans and other defensive tactics in Canada.
 Section B.2 then delves into a discussion on the management of the corporation, and the question of whether "best interests of the corporation" and "best interests of the shareholders" is a significant or negligible difference in Canadian corporate law.
 In Section B.3, practitioners consider the role of stakeholder interests in corporate decision-making, and offer their thoughts on the landmark BCE decision and how its findings have impacted Canadian corporations, if at all.
 Section B.4 then addresses the protection of minority shareholder interests, and Section B.5 considers whether the market value of a company's shares should be regarded as the principal measure of shareholders' interests.
 Section C then provides a broader overview of Canada's legal and regulatory landscape governing Canadian corporations.
 How have the courts helped to form Canadian corporate governance?
 What has been the securities commissions' role, and others?
-Finally, Section D gives overall remarks on the outline of a Canadian model and surmises on the future development of Canadian corporate governance.
+The report concludes with some overall remarks on the outline of a Canadian model and surmises on the future development of Canadian corporate governance.